18 December 2012

 03 July 2012

 While I haven't read the book for many years now, my initial impression was that this 2005 version of 'Heidi' was pretty close to the original.
-Having said that, there were a few odd digressions - the 'Alm Uncle' being referred to as 'Uncle Alp', for one thing, and the goats' names being changed - both so minor as to seem rather pointless to have changed, although I'm not such a pedant as to worry over-much.
+Having said that, there were a few odd digressions - the 'Alm Uncle' being referred to as 'Uncle Alp', for one thing, and the goats' names being changed.
+Both are so minor as to seem rather pointless to have changed, although I'm not such a pedant as to worry over-much.

 Still, the basic plot follows that of the book pretty well.
 Orphaned Heidi (Emma Bolger) is taken by her aunt to stay with her grumpy grandfather (Max von Sydow) when nobody else wants her.
 He isn't keen at first, but they grow to love each other, and Heidi makes friends with the goatherd Peter (Sam Friend).